calq-framework/cli/README.md

 ```

 ## License
-Calq CLI is dual-licensed under the PolyForm-Noncommercial and a commercial license.
+Calq CLI is dual-licensed under PolyForm Noncommercial (with Evaluation Grant) and the Calq Commercial License.